isomerpages/moe-scgs/_prospective-students/Secondary Admission/Direct School Admission.md

 - Of the three choices, an applicant may use a maximum of two choices to apply to the same school, for two different talent areas of that school.

 	**Dual-Track schools**
-- If a talent area is offered for both the O-Level and Integrated Programme (IP) is a dual-track school, applicants must indicate a preference for (i) the O-Level Programme, (ii) the Integrated Programmet, or (iii) no preference (open to both).
+- If a talent area is offered for both the SEC and Integrated Programme (IP) is a dual-track school, applicants must indicate a preference for (i) the SEC Programme, (ii) the Integrated Programme, or (iii) no preference (open to both).